Mathnerd314/stroscot/docs/Commentary/Parsing.rst

 The nullable? and derive functions implement δ (L) and D c (L), respectively the parse-null function extracts the final AST;
 and parse implements the outer loop over input tokens.

+error isolation so you can just bail on a decl and know the other decls will be independently handled